House in multiple occupation (HMO) definition

 HMO definition for purposes of council tax liability

-Under the regulations, an HMO is a dwelling which:
+Under council tax the regulations, an HMO is a dwelling which either:

-was originally constructed or converted for occupation by people constituting more than one household
+was originally constructed or converted for occupation by more than one household

-is occupied by two or more people each of whom is a tenant or has a licence to occupy, whether or not they are liable to pay rent
+is occupied by one or more people each of whom has a tenancy or licence to occupy only part of the property

-On the basis of this definition, it has been held that joint tenants who were not related but had exclusive possession of the whole dwelling under a single tenancy agreement, providing for a single rent payment per period, for which all of them were jointly and severally liable, were not living in a HMO and were therefore liable to pay council tax on that property.
-Similarly, where two tenants who were not joint tenants each had a tenancy agreement for the whole property, the landlord was not liable for the council tax.
+The High Court held that joint tenants who were not related but had exclusive possession of the whole dwelling under a single tenancy agreement, and who made a single rent payment per period for which they were jointly and severally liable, were not living in a HMO.
+The tenants were liable for council tax.

-More information about council tax payable on HMOs is available from local councils.
+More information about council tax for HMOs is available from local authorities.

 Landlord's liability for council tax on a HMO